 Due to its persistently limited population growth and associated remoteness, Wyoming has missed certain points in time where other states developed larger agglomerations that were more able to leverage changing technologies and drivers of the national and global economy.
 Wyoming has faced a long-term geographic disadvantage that has played an important role in its low population and remoteness, yet land quality does not explain Wyoming's low population in its entirety.
 The nature of Wyoming's natural resources also represented a distinct difference from numerous other Mountain West states who experienced more robust population growth throughout their histories.
 As national and global changes took hold, other economies in the region evolved their economic specialization and sources of jobs more rapidly than Wyoming.
-By contrast, Wyoming developed a reliance on its energy wealth.
-As peer mountain states diversified into manufacturing and services during the mid-20th century, these activities represented a relatively lower employment share in Wyoming.
-Instead, after the 1950s, and with the commodity boom of the 1970s and subsequent bust in the 1980s, the state's employment and economic structure changed very little (Figure 20).
+By contrast, Wyoming developed a reliance on its energy wealth, yet did not develop large population agglomerations.
+As peer mountain states diversified into manufacturing and services during the mid-20th century by building on the capabilities, these activities represented relatively lower employment shares in Wyoming.
+Instead, after the 1950s, and with the commodity boom of the 1970s and subsequent bust in the 1980s, the state's employment and economic structure changed very little (Figure 21).

 An important associated challenge has been the long-term tendency of Wyomingites to leave Wyoming.
-Figure 21 shows that, except for Nevada in the first half of the 20th century, Wyoming has persistently suffered from a high share of those born in the state choosing to leave the state.
-In especially early and recent years the gap between Wyoming and other states is large.
+Figure 22 shows that, except for Nevada in the first half of the 20th century, Wyoming has persistently suffered from a high share of those born in the state choosing to leave the state.
+Especially in early and recent years, the gap between Wyoming and other states is large.
 The state's long-term migration patterns reflect a significant transient population, which over time amounts to lower population today.
 This contributes to a chicken-and-egg problem: Wyomingites may continue to leave the state at least in part due to the higher availability of jobs in certain industries elsewhere, but the unavailability of those jobs in Wyoming is strongly related to the limited population to begin with.